Derugon/TBoIR-resources/README.md

 | Repentance+  | 2024-11-18 09:55:01 | 1.9.7.4.J135 | release                |
 | Repentance+  | 2024-11-20 02:30:37 | 1.9.7.5.J138 |                        |

-Notes:
+### Notes
+- Compressed files and tools are not included.
+- Some files are missing, mostly for the *Rebirth* and *Afterbirth* versions, because I don't know how they were named.
+The full file name list (for all versions) used to extract these files can be found in [`filelist.txt`](filelist.txt).
+Feel free open an issue/pr if you have any file name to add, all branches will be updated automatically.
-- *Repentance+* files still includes a `resources-dlc3` folder, but it seems unused.
+- *Repentance+* files include a `resources-dlc3` folder, but it seems unused.